Increasing energy efficiency in industrial/manufacturing water processes across the EU and supporting the industry with capacity building tools

 The EnergyWater project will provide support through the development of two unique and innovative approaches to meet its objectives: The Energy Management Self-Assessment (EMSA) website and the Energy Angels Network.

 For more background information, please visit http://www.energywater-project.eu/

-The Energy Management Self-Assessment (EMSA) website is a free tool for companies to self-assess the efficiency of their water processes and receive guidelines with tailored measures to improve energy performance.
-The EMSA tool is user friendly, anonymous and will also allow companies to benchmark themselves against similar European companies.
-The EMSA tool is based on existing standards such as CAF (Common Assessment Framework), EVO (Efficiency Valuation Organisation), ISO 50001 and Carbon Trust’s own Energy Management assessment tool.
+The Energy Management Self-Assessment (EMSA) website is a free tool for companies to self-asses the efficiency of their water processes and receive recommendations to improve energy performance.
+The EMSA tool is anonymous and will also allow companies to benchmark themselves against similar European companies.

 The Energy Angels network will improve the availability of skilled energy auditors and energy managers as well as suppliers and funders.
 The network is a platform for companies or individual professionals working in the field of energy efficiency (ESCOs, research centres, energy auditors, technology suppliers, etc.) to support and implement energy efficiency improvements in water processes.
 The Energy Angels will also help companies apply the EMSA web tool, understand its results, and thereafter suggest recommendations and offer implementation support.

 If you are interested in joining the Energy Angels Network, sign up to join.
 We will contact interested applicants with further details and training for use of the EMSA web tool.

 The EnergyWater project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 696112.